 WHAT ABOUT GMOs IN FOOD SUPPLEMENTS?

 2. The GMO products should not be allowed to be patented.
-Of course, this will discourage development of new GMO products, but that is okay with me.
+Of course, this will discourage development of new GMO products, but that is okay.

-3. GMO-containing foods should be clearly labeled to give people choices.
+3. In the meantime, GMO-containing foods should be clearly labeled to give people choices.

 4. Reports of problems with GMOs must be made public, and made as easy as possible to verify and check.

-5. GMOs are not needed, and may not even be that good compared to other more traditional methods of plant and animal breeding.
+5. GMOs are not needed, and often are not that good, anyway, compared to traditionally-bred plants and animals.